ppico20/PREMIERE_CS4_microfluidics/README.md

 ### newReacting_buoyantPbePimpleFoam:

-This is the package's main solver.
-Besides solving the continuity and momentum conservation equations, it incorporates five additional reactive convection-diffusion equations for each species present in our system ($SN$: silver precursor, $R$: reducing agent, $Ag_{(l)}$: silver atoms in liquid, $Ag_{s}$: silver nuclei, $Ag_{s2}$: silver nuclei which have grown into AgNPs).
+This is the package's primary solver.
+Besides solving the continuity and momentum conservation equations, it incorporates five additional reactive convection-diffusion equations for each of the main species present in our system ($SN$: silver precursor, $R$: reducing agent, $Ag_{(l)}$: silver atoms in liquid, $Ag_{s}$: silver nuclei, $Ag_{s2}$: silver nuclei which have grown into AgNPs).
 It also solves the population balance equation via the quadrature method of moments.
 In our formulation, we use a univariate number density function with particle size, L, as the internal coordinate.
-Therefore, we obtain the solution of t
+Therefore, we obtain the fiels of the first $k$ moments of the PSD in a specific domain; we can then approximate the PSD with its moments.

 ### newReacting_buoyantSimpleFoam: